reserve-protocol/reserve-index-dtf/README.md

 Reserve Folio is a protocol for creating and managing portfolios of ERC20-compliant assets entirely onchain.
 Folios are designed to be used as a single-source of truth for asset allocations, enabling composability of complex, multi-asset portfolios.

-Folios support rebalancing via Dutch Auction over an exponential decay curve between two prices.
-Control flow over the auction is shared between two parties, with a `AUCTION_APPROVER` approving auctions in advance and a `AUCTION_LAUNCHER` opening them, optionally providing some amount of additional detail.
-Permissionless open execution is available after a delay.
+To change their composition, Folios support a rebalancing process over a finite period of time during which either the `AUCTION_LAUNCHER` or anyone else can start Dutch Auctions to rebalance the Folio toward the rebalance targets.
+Each Dutch Auction manifests as an exponential decay between two prices under the assumption that the ideal clearing price (incl slippage) lies in between the price bounds.

+The `AUCTION_LAUNCHER` is trusted to be provide additional precision to the rebalance process, either by: (i) modifying the rebalance targets; or (ii) tweaking the auction price curve, within reason.
+In both cases, the `AUCTION_LAUNCHER` is bound to act within the bounds set by the `REBALANCE_MANAGER`.
+If an auction is opened permissionlessly instead, the caller has no sway over the rebalance targets or price curve.
+Rebalances _away_ from the rebalance targets are always disallowed.

-`AUCTION_APPROVER` is expected to be the timelock of the rebalancing governor associated with the Folio.
+`REBALANCE_MANAGER` is expected to be the timelock of the rebalancing governor associated with the Folio.

 `AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
-If they are offline the auction can be opened permissionlessly after a preset delay.
-If they are evil, at-best they can deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.
+If they are offline the auction can be opened through the permissonless route instead.
+If the `AUCTION_LAUNCHER` is not just offline but actively evil, at-best they can maximally deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.
+(TODO follow-up after deciding on whether to keep the "no backpedaling" property during audit, in which case they can also cause double-trading arbitrarily)

-Auctions that have not expired can be re-opened up to a number of times specified by the `AUCTION_APPROVER`.
+There is no limit to how many auctions can be opened during a rebalance, just how many auction lengths fit within the rebalance period.

 ### Architecture